mic0331/red-jellies/lesson-3/README.md

 ### Does it have a floating point unit?

-The corted M4 features a Floating point unit (FPU) single precision which supports all Arm single-precision data-rpocessing instructions and data types.
+The corted M4 features a Floating point unit (FPU) single precision which supports all Arm single-precision data-processing instructions and data types.

 ### If it has an ADC, what are the features?